mtsukuda/ionicseed/README.md

 npm start         # start the application (ionic serve)
 ```

-Running as root?
-You probably shouldn't be.
-If you need to: `npm run postinstall` before `npm start`. [#111](https://github.com/lathonez/clicker/issues/111) for more info.

 ## Run Unit Tests
 ```bash
 npm test          # run unit tests